mening12001/Nebula/README.md

 It implemens in a way, superficially, a General-purpose Distributed Computing System.
 You can execute a REMOTE LAMBDA practically.

 At first, it was developed just for my own amusement while I was still in collage.
 It was written during a couple of courses, as an asignment.
-The given asignment wasn't preceisly this, but something way more rudimentary.It was expected to explicitly implement a part of an algorithm on the server, and the other part on the client.
+The given asignment wasn't preceisly this, but something way more rudimentary.It was expected to explicitly implement a part of a particular algorithm on the server, and the other part on the client.
 Therefore, I had this idea, with a more general scope.
 It was approximately functional.
 This is a reimplementation, supporting also Remote Lambdas(at that time, lambda wasn't supported in java).